-Pregnancy is an exciting time that involves a great deal of changes—and sometimes a variety of unpleasant symptoms.
-If frequent diarrhea or unbearable constipation are some of these symptoms, you might have irritable bowel syndrome (IBS).
+Pregnancy involves a great deal of changes and sometimes a variety of symptoms.
+If you’re pregnant and you have frequent diarrhea or unbearable constipation, you might have irritable bowel syndrome (IBS).
 IBS is a type of gastrointestinal disorder in which your intestines don’t function properly.

-The symptoms of IBS are wide-ranging and are affected by foods your body is sensitive to.
-Women who are pregnant have to be even more cautious with IBS because of the potential effects on their babies.
-Whether you already have IBS or are newly diagnosed during pregnancy, you can take steps to control symptoms now, and long after your baby is born.
+IBS has a wide variety of symptoms and it can be affected by sensitivity to certain foods.
+If you’re pregnant, you should be more cautious with IBS treatment because of the potential effects on your baby.
+Whether you already have IBS or are newly diagnosed during pregnancy, you can take steps to control symptoms now and long after your baby is born.

 - frequent diarrhea